M3 and Associates

 Michael Sahota created an excellent visual that shows common ways well-meaning people block empathy to protect themselves from feeling.

 "Imagine someone is in emotional distress," he writes, "By blocking their emotions from our reality, we can avoid acknowledging

 and connecting to their pain.
 In the short run, this is great – we avoid pain.
 In the long run,

 we destroy the fabric of our relationships and our environments...
 Read Entire Column

-I'm going a third time because of my love of cycling.
+I did this third trip because of my love of cycling.

 It's so much fun to document the trip; you never know who or what

 you'll encounter each day.
 Of course, the fitness and sense of accomplishment are high on the list too.